zhaone/LaneGCN_ref/README.md

 ## Intro

 LaneGCN is designed to predict vehicles' future motion.
-Tthis project is a personal impelentation for only learning and academic purposes of paper [Learning Lane Graph Representations for Motion Forecasting](https://arxiv.org/pdf/2007.13732.pdf). **Uber's offical repo locates [here](https://github.com/uber-research/LaneGCN).**
+This project is a personal implementation for only learning and academic purposes of paper [Learning Lane Graph Representations for Motion Forecasting](https://arxiv.org/pdf/2007.13732.pdf). **Uber's official repo locates [here](https://github.com/uber-research/LaneGCN).**

-Though the implementation borrowed some official code (mostly in the model part), compared with offical project, this work:
+Though the implementation borrowed some official code (mostly in the model part), compared with official project, this work:

 - refactors and reimplements some of LaneGCN and add more detailed comments
 - changes the whole framework to make it easier to carry experiments with other models.
 - reprocesses the data to [MXNet Recoard](https://mxnet.apache.org/versions/1.7/api/python/docs/api/mxnet/recordio/index.html) to make it more flexible to be used (compared with originally provided data, ref to [issue \#4](https://github.com/uber-research/LaneGCN/issues/4#issue-739058291)
 - add visualization and evaluation (to [Argo eval.ai](https://eval.ai/web/challenges/challenge-page/454/overview)) script
-- provide a environemnt docker
+- provide an environment docker

-I do hope and believe this project can help some learners get familiar with spatial-temporal prediction and trajectory prediction conviniently and efficiently.
+I do hope and believe this project can help some learners get familiar with spatial-temporal prediction and trajectory prediction conveniently and efficiently.
 If you find this work is interesting, please also see and refer to the [official work](https://github.com/uber-research/LaneGCN).

 ## Prepare